Note: This action is only available to Admin Users, or to users in a Permission Set with the appropriate permissions enabled.

 You can also use the search function to quickly find the field you're looking for.

-Got a custom field?
-You can just navigate to Customize fields and create the custom field you need at any time.
-You can just resume your import by heading back to Import data.
+Do you have a field that is not created by default in Pipedrive?
+You can just navigate to Settings > Custom fields and create the custom field you need at any time.
+You can just resume your import by heading back to Tools and apps > Import data.

 If the imported column headers match the field values in Pipedrive, then the respective titles are automatically selected.
 If the auto-recognition failed for any of your fields, you can still drag the Pipedrive fields to their appropriate spreadsheet columns.